 There is growing recognition of global public health challenges presented by hepatitis C virus (HCV) infection, with an estimated 500,000 deaths from HCV liver disease each year.
 Understanding of HCV infection in adults has grown substantially in recent years, alongside extraordinary advances in the treatment of HCV with direct acting antivirals (DAAs).
 However, there remain striking knowledge gaps for paediatric HCV, despite the nearly seven million children living with chronic HCV worldwide.
-Furthermore, children have yet to benefit from DAAs, as these drugs are not yet licensed for paediatric use.
+Furthermore, children have yet to benefit from DAAs, as these drugs are not yet licensed for paediatric use

 PENTAHep’s goal is to address specific knowledge gaps in order to establish best practices for the management, care and treatment of children and adolescents living with HCV.

-We are also currently undertaking a web-based survey on children with chronic hepatitis C in follow-up across the PENTAHep consortium.
+Currently, PENTAHep is undertaking a web-based survey on children with chronic hepatitis C in follow-up across the PENTAHep consortium.
 This collaboration will allow us to identify future research priorities in the field of paediatric HCV, plan clinical trials on emerging treatments and apply for specific grants in this field.

 - Our work includes a series of studies of children and young people with HIV/HCV co-infection within the EPPICC network, the largest such population described to date.
 Research to date indicates that a substantial proportion had progressive liver disease and with low response to standard treatment with pegIFN/RBV among the minority who had been treated.
 We also demonstrated that children with an HIV/HCV co-infected, on antiretroviral therapy had slower CD4+ T cell recovery than children with an HIV mono-infected.